afonsojramos/feup-8/README.md

 A binary executable will be generated in /bin.

 After the initial install, simply run the ```build_and_run.sh``` script every time you want to compile and run.

+These instructions, as said on the title, were only verified on Ubuntu 18.04.1 LTS.
+Other distros and versions may have slight differences in dependencies or package manager.

 #### Mac